 South Shore real estate is some of the most expensive in South Dakota, although South Shore house values don't compare to the most expensive real estate in the U.S.

-South Shore is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, South Shore is a town of transportation and shipping workers, service providers, and sales and office workers.
-There are especially a lot of people living in South Shore who work in sales jobs (21.48%), maintenance occupations (16.30%), and food service (5.93%).
+Because occupations involving physical labor dominate the local economy, South Shore is generally considered to be a blue-collar town.
+37.30% of the South Shore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, South Shore is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in South Shore who work in sales jobs (22.22%), maintenance occupations (18.25%), and management occupations (5.56%).

-South Shore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, South Shore does not have a public transit system used by locals to get to and from work.

 The people who call South Shore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Shore residents report their race to be White, followed by Native American.
-Important ancestries of people in South Shore include German, Norwegian, Danish, English, and Scandinavian.
+Important ancestries of people in South Shore include German, Norwegian, Dutch, English, and Danish.

 The most common language spoken in South Shore is English.
 Other important languages spoken here include Polish and German/Yiddish.